Table of Contents

 Conclusion

-Mixed-use properties open up a unique and often rewarding opportunity for real estate investors.
-They bring in income from different sources and can appreciate well, making them a solid addition to a portfolio.
-But getting the most out of these properties takes a well-thought-out approach, solid planning, and an eye on regulations.
+Mixed use properties open up a unique and often rewarding opportunity for real estate investors.
+They bring in income from different sources and can appreciate well.
+They’re a solid addition to a portfolio.
+Getting the most out of these properties takes a well thought out approach, solid planning, and an eye on regulations.